 A: The pension figures you entered for employments and self-employments represent what you're currently paying in.
 The strategy, on the other hand, is telling you a target amount, which could be more or less than you're currently paying in.
 If it's more, then when the program projects your plan into the future, it will use the higher amount, subject to sufficient funds being available.

 A: Actually, you can view bar charts from the Results page, once you've entered your information and generated a strategy.
 Many other tools prominently display bar charts, and use them to determine if you're 'on track'.
 This can be highly misleading.
 EvolveMyRetirement® uses Monte Carlo Simulation by running thousands of scenarios, and working out the chances of a satisfactory financial outcome.
-On the Results page, you can view randomly generated scenarios as bar charts, as well as a scenario that uses average values.
+On the Results page, you can see the results of this Monte Carlo Simulation, presented as pie charts.
+But you can also view randomly generated scenarios as bar charts, as well as a scenario that uses average values.
 None of these scenarios are meant to be relied upon as accurate in isolation, but to serve as illustrations of how the future might unfold.

 A: Each optimisation done by EvolveMyRetirement® uses a Genetic Algorithm, which is based on similar principles to the way in which biological organisms evolve through breeding and mutation.
 Although the evolutionary trend is towards better and better strategies, the path taken depends on numerous random factors.
 Indeed, the very nature of the problem of retirement planning involves uncertainty.
 This means that a strategy generated by an optimisation may not be the theoretically ideal strategy, since that could require unlimited time to generate.